 Media Consoles

 Design for your actual equipment with cord management and ventilation.
-Balance closed storage with display space.
-Choose height appropriate for TV viewing.
+Balance closed storage with display space and choose height appropriate for TV viewing.

-Style shelves with books, objects, and plants rather than just books.
+Style shelves with books, objects, and plants — not just books.
 Leave negative space so shelves don’t look cluttered.
-Group items in odd numbers.
-Vary heights within groupings.
+Group items in odd numbers and vary heights within groupings.

 Hidden Storage